 Sabudana Vada, a cherished snack from Maharashtra, is traditionally deep-fried, resulting in a crispy exterior and a soft, melt-in-your-mouth interior.
-However, for those seeking a non-fry alternative without compromising on taste, preparing Sabudana Vada in an appe pan offers a delightful solution.
+However, for those seeking a healthier alternative without compromising on taste, preparing Sabudana Vada in an appe pan offers a delightful solution.
 This method uses minimal oil, making it a guilt-free treat that's perfect for tea-time or as a nutritious snack.

 Come JOIN US on our FACEBOOK group and be a part of our community and discuss various recipes, tips and tricks.